Cray-HPE/docs-csm/operations/firmware/Update_Firmware_with_FAS.md

 ### Warning

-**WARNING:** Non-compute nodes (NCNs) should be locked with the HSM locking API to ensure they are not unintentionally updated by FAS.
+**WARNING:** Non-compute nodes (NCNs) and their BMCs should be locked with the HSM locking API to ensure they are not unintentionally updated by FAS.
 See [Lock and Unlock Management Nodes](../hardware_state_manager/Lock_and_Unlock_Management_Nodes.md) for more information.
 Failure to lock the NCNs could result in unintentional update of the NCNs if FAS is not used correctly; this will lead to system instability problems.

 Follow the process outlined in [FAS CLI](FAS_CLI.md) to update the system.
 Use the recipes listed in [FAS Recipes](FAS_Recipes.md) to update each supported type.